What is Reflection?

 What is an excellent reflection?

 An excellent reflection is honest, polished, and addresses all facets of the standard as it relates to your artifact and experience.
 It demonstrates a thorough understanding of how you can meet the standard as you grow in your ability to become a teacher.
-Models of excellent reflections will be available.
+Models are available through your instructor or program coordinator.